 Identify legitimate emails from the App Store or iTunes Store

-Scammers will often try to trick you into sharing personal or financial information by sending you messages or links to websites that may look like they’re from Apple, but their actual purpose is to steal your account information.
+Scammers often try to trick you into sharing personal or financial information by sending you messages or links to websites that might look like they’re from Apple, but their actual purpose is to steal your account information.
 Some phishing emails will ask you to click on a link to update your account information.
-Others may look like a receipt for a purchase made in the App Store, iTunes Store, iBooks Store or for Apple Music, that you’re certain you didn’t make.
+Others might look like a receipt for a purchase in the App Store, iTunes Store, iBooks Store or for Apple Music, that you’re certain you didn’t make.

 Never enter your account information on websites linked from these messages, and never download or open attachments included within them.

 If you receive an email about an App Store or iTunes Store purchase, and you’re not sure whether it is real, you can look for a couple of things that can help confirm that the message is from Apple.